LianjiaTech/keframe/README.md

 #### 4. Non-list scenarios

-For non-list scenarios, there are generally no fluency issues, but there can still be a caton on first entry.
+For non-list scenarios, there are generally no fluency issues, but there can still be a lag on first entry.

 Similarly, complex modules can be rendered in different frames to avoid first-time entry delays.